The Marmot with the CollarDiary of a Philosopher

 The Long Night occurs between the Unhappy Moon and the Moon of Avalanches.

-Why is there not equality between the number of increasing days and that of decreasing days?
+Why is there not parity between the number of increasing days and that of decreasing days?

 I discover no answer to these two questions, and I do not know that ever Marmot has resolved them in a satisfactory manner.